Database Model Usage (Laravel Style)

 $user->isClean(); // true

-The wasChanged method determines if any attributes have changed since the last time the model was saved in the current request cycle.
-You can also pass an attribute name to see if a specific attribute has changed:
+The wasChanged method determines if any properties were changed during the last save of the model within the current request cycle.
+You can also pass an attribute name to see if that specific attribute was changed:

 $user = User::create([